bomelino/questshell/Readme_DEV.md

 # tino's questions

+- in this test the module creates a socketserver but i think it would be better if the server was on the pc to allow multiple connections from multiple games (which always run the same code)
 - why is build.ps "compiling" the other libs? we dont need that i think, but i really dont understand these makefiles
 - could one do without qpm?
     - just put all needed header files inside this repo